Orange balloon with a string.

 • Review ethical scenarios carefully

-The BCBA exam isn’t just about knowledge, it’s about applying that knowledge in real-life situations.
+The BCBA exam isn’t just about knowledge.
+It’s about applying that knowledge in real-life situations.

 Conclusion